25 Dos and Don’ts of Ignoring Your Spouse During Separation

 “Wife won’t talk to me during separation.
 Can I text her?”
 No. You shouldn’t text your spouse when you are sober or drunk.

-Drinking sometimes gives you the confidence to try certain things, including defying the no-contact during separation rule.
+Drinking sometimes gives you the confidence to try certain things, including defying the no-contact during the separation rule.
 However, you may regret your decision later.
 If you are drinking to relax and forget your problems, you should keep your phone with someone else.

 18. Meet new people

-This stage is where you need new friends or new phases.
+This stage is where you need new friends or new interests.
 So, do that without hesitation.
 When you go to the mall, be social and friendly.
 Increase your circle of friends and learn from others’ lifestyles.

 19. Learn something new

 Another thing you can do during your divorce process is learn something new.
-These may include a new language, sport, tailoring, cooking, etc. It doesn’t matter what you do.
+This may include a new language, sport, tailoring, cooking, etc. It doesn’t matter what you do.
 Ensure that the skill adds value to your life.

 20. Exercise more